 The education chapter I particularly enjoyed, if only because it described my educational experience in the Florida public schools quite accurately.
 I always assumed my teachers were smarter than me, simply because they were older, and must therefore be wiser.
 Looking back, I cannot believe how naive and foolish I was: most of my teachers (with noble exception) were buffoons that were only interested in getting a paycheck, having summers off, getting the pension, and getting the public employee health insurance.
 My disillusionment came mainly as an undergrad in college: education majors, to the little extent I interacted with them, were obviously stupid and lazy.
 This was mainly revealed by when I would state my major to them as “chemical engineering”, their response was uniformly, “Oh wow you must be super smart.
 That’s too hard for me.
 Too much work!”

 I figured they were idiots, but it was only until graduate school that I finally found quantitative proof that education majors were undeniably dumber than every other major.
-I took the GRE in the summer of 2008.
-I got the full results back in a few weeks.
+I took the GRE, and got the full results back in a few weeks.
 On the score sheet was a list of average scores by major: education majors were almost dead last, with an average GRE score in the high-900’s.
-And this was to apply to graduate school.
-The results are virtually the same as the average SAT score for education majors in 2014 (an SAT math + verbal of 964).
+The results are virtually the same as the average SAT score for education majors in 2014.

 All throughout school, I thought I was the dumb one.
 I sucked at English (which, in retrospect, is a moronic subject that should only be taken by recent immigrants that cannot speak it fluently).
 Probably the most irritating rout I ever suffered in school was getting a C in 8th grade math, a subject I should have aced, but I’ll be blunt: “Mrs. Smith” absolutely sucked as a math teacher.
 Furthermore, the class was not really focused on learning math, but more on the types of skills girls are good at (such as “keeping your folder nice and neat.”)
 It is funny how things turn out – I sucked at English in school, but now I write a blog (and have several published research articles).
 I got a C in 8th grade math, but I ended up getting a PhD in engineering.